jonv1901/PROJECT-No-Food-Wasted/index.md

-## Welcome to Project Don't Waste Food!
+# Welcome to Project Don't Waste Food!

+## Our Mission: